3 Small Steps To Get A Bigger Paycheck And Be Promoted

 • Networking

 The old adage is true.
 It’s not just what you know, it’s who you know.
-Develop contacts and relationships – friends, family, neighbors, college alumni, people in associations – anyone who might help generate information and job leads.
+Develop contacts and relationships – your peers and managers.
+Have good professional relationships inside your company such as folks working in other departments.
 But try not to take this too far by kissing-up.
 Keep your self-respect.

 • Socialize